 TA Technical Assistance

-WHD Western Hemisphere Department
+WHD Western Hemisphere Department (IMF)

 Executive Summary

 This paper examines the IMF’s work on pension issues during 2006–15.
 Focused on the elderly, the social protection objectives of a public pension system are to ensure that individuals save for their retirement and to minimize poverty among the elderly.
 A country needs to ensure the financial sustainability of its public pension system—that it can finance pension obligations without imperiling a government’s overall fiscal position.